KaushalSrivastava/GoCoronaGoGame/README.md

 # GoCoronaGoGame
-A 2d platform game built using Unity.
+GoCoronaGo Game is a 2d platform game I built using Unity during March 2020 Lockdown.

 About Go Corona Go Game